 - 1. Stop the engine and leave it in a vertical position over 5 minutes. - 2.
-Tilt up the outboard motor and lock the tilt with the tilt stopper. - Turn the steering on the outboard motor so that the oil drain bolt is facing downward. - 4.
-Put an oil drain pan under the oil drain bolt. - 5.
+Put an oil drain pan under the oil drain bolt. - 3.
 Remove the oil drain bolt and completely drain oil from the engine.

 - 1. Drain hole - Apply oil on the sealing surface of the drain bolt.
 Tighten the bolt with a new gasket.